 Pooja Thakur-Wernz Assistant Professor of Business Administration

 Professor Pooja Thakur-Wernz is a Strategic Management and International Business scholar and educator.
-She joined W&L faculty in July 2020, as an Assistant Professor at the Department of Business Administration.
-Prior to joining W&L, she was an Assistant Professor at Virginia Tech and Wichita State University.
-She completed her Ph.D. in Management from Rutgers University.
+She joined the W&L faculty in July 2020, as an Assistant Professor at the Department of Business Administration.
+Before joining W&L, she was an Assistant Professor at Virginia Tech and Wichita State University.
+She completed her Ph.D. in Management at Rutgers University.

-Professor Thakur-Wernz has taught a variety of courses on strategic management, international business, and international management at the undergraduate, MBA and executive MBA level.
-She has taught these courses at Rutgers University, Virginia Tech and Wichita State University.
-She believes in encouraging her students to apply what is taught in class to real world scenarios, and thus her teaching philosophy is geared towards critical thinking.
+Professor Thakur-Wernz has taught a variety of courses on strategic management, international business, and international management at the undergraduate, MBA, and executive MBA levels.
+She has taught these courses at Rutgers University, Virginia Tech, Wichita State University, and W&L. She believes in encouraging her students to apply what is taught in class to real-world scenarios, and thus her teaching philosophy is geared towards critical thinking.
 She also brings her experiences gained through extensive international travel to her classroom discussions.

 PhD in Management, Rutgers University